IntelSoftware/SYCL_101/03_Modern/10_STL_concurrent_algorithms.rst

 Using unsequenced_policy, we can:

-* Experience fast execution on a single thread.
+* Experience fast execution on a single thread
-* Avoid race conditions.
+* Avoid race conditions

 At the same time, the execution of the sequence is not deterministic, so we need to make sure that the order is not important for the task we are doing.

-Best practices
+Best Practices
 ***************

 To make the most of STL on concurrent and parallel algorithms, it's worth considering the following best practices: